elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 Log.Logger = log;
 ```

-First we create a new LoggerConfiguration and tell it to write to elmah.io.
+First, we create a new LoggerConfiguration and tell it to write to elmah.io.
 The log object can be used to log errors and you should register this in your IoC container.
-In this case we don’t use IoC, why the log object is set as the public static Logger property, which makes it accessible from everywhere.
+In this case, we don’t use IoC, that is why the log object is set as the public static Logger property, which makes it accessible from everywhere.

 When unhandled exceptions occur, ELMAH ships the errors to elmah.io through the elmah.io NuGet package.
 No Serilog or even magic is happening there.
 The fun part begins when we log handled exceptions to Serilog: